 Many species of birds spend a considerable amount of time on the ground looking for food, water, and nesting material and for some species it is their primary habitat.
 Consequently, they are exposed to numerous threats from ground dwelling animals that like to supplement their diet with an avian meal!
 Come spend a day with us to study the various creatures that commonly prey on ground dwelling birds and the alarms that these birds elicit to warn each other of this impending danger.

-This is an adult class but open to ages 12+.
+Ages: This is an adult class but open to ages 12+.
 Children under the age of 14 must be accompanied by an adult participant with a 1:1 ratio.
 An enrollment form and payment must be received for each person attending class, regardless of age.

 BACKYARD BIRD LANGUAGE